 What are the benefits of a robotic knee replacement?

 - Greater accuracy and alignment of knee replacements, which may result in better functioning and longer lasting knee replacements.

 - Patient specific – a knee replacement personalised to fit your anatomy.

 - Less damage to adjacent soft tissues and ligaments, theoretically resulting in less post-operative pain.
 This may result in a quicker recovery due to reduced soft tissue damage.

 - Less exposure is required so the operation can be performed through a smaller incision than traditional knee replacements.

 - With less soft tissue damage and post-operative pain, an earlier discharge may be possible (a peri-operative physician and physiotherapist will be involved in your care, ensuring your safety for discharge).

 - This in turn may mean that your knee function and mobility returns earlier, allowing you to return to your normal activities sooner.

 Can a robotic knee replacement be performed by any surgeon and at any hospital?

-No. Robotic knee replacements can only be performed by certain surgeons who have completed strict training requirements and are accredited to use the Mako robot.
+No. Robotic knee replacements can only be performed by certain surgeons and knee replacement specialists who have completed strict training requirements and are accredited to use the Mako robot.
 Mr Chua was one of the first surgeons to be accredited to use the Mako robot for knee replacements in Melbourne.
 He has since furthered his skills on surgical visits to the United States.